-Some ten years later, my husband Malcolm (aka ‘The Hunk’) and I were hosting Asian Christian leaders in our home and hearing first-hand reports of revival in Asia.
+Some ten years later, my husband Malcolm and I were hosting Asian Christian leaders in our home and hearing first-hand reports of revival in Asia.
 One leader gave me a prophecy that was simply, ‘Tell Helen to start a prayer meeting for revival.’

-And our Father arranged miraculously for us to visit centres of revival in Canada and the USA in the late 1990’s.
+And our Father arranged miraculously for us to visit centers of revival in Canada and the USA in the late 1990s.

 In 2002, I carried my passion for revival across the Tasman in our move to Australia.